A durable and dependable winter jacket that will last multiple seasons to come

 There are two snap secured exterior pockets lined with microfleece on both sides.
 The inside of the jacket has two pockets as well.
 There's one media pocket with a zipper, which is perfect for keys or a cell phone, as well as one regular pocket.
 There is no zipper on the other pocket, but a flap over the top of it to secure items.

 The Shelburne has unique interior carrying straps.
-While they are of course not necessary, they added little weight to the jacket.
+While they are not necessary, they added little weight to the jacket.

 Over the three months that we tested this jacket, we didn't have any issues with its durability.
 In fact, the Shelburne was one of the most durable jackets we tested.
-Compared to the thin outer layer of the Patagonia Fiona Down Parka or the Columbia Heavenly Hooded Long Jacket, the Shelburne's exterior fabric is heavy duty, and we foresee it having a hard time ripping or getting snagged.
+The Shelburne's exterior fabric is heavy-duty, and we foresee it having a hard time ripping or getting snagged.
 The fur ruff around the hood is one of the most durable out of all the faux/real fur ruffs we tested.
 It's also very soft, and we didn't notice it losing its loftiness over time when we were outside in the stormy weather.

-The Shelburne is the most expensive jacket we tested.
-For $950 you are getting a highly durable jacket, loaded with features, and a classic winter parka look.
+The Shelburne is one of the most expensive jackets we tested.
+You are getting a highly durable jacket, loaded with features, and a classic winter parka look.
 For the right person, the price tag may be worth it, especially considering this jacket will last you many winters to come.
 Despite reviews saying the quality is not worth it, we found that was simply not the case.
-As expensive as Canada Goose may be, you will get your money's worth for seasons to come.
-The North Face Arctic II is a durable and warm jacket that's less than half the price.
-The quality isn't as good as the Shelburne, but the lower price sure is nice.
+As expensive as Canada Goose may be, you will get your money's worth for multiple seasons.

 The Canada Goose Shelburne Parka is solid jacket at a steep price.
 If you are looking for a jacket with longevity, then this is the one for you, as paying the extra money will allow you to own this jacket for many seasons to come.
 There wasn't a lot of down insulation in the Shelburne and think that the rating of 15F / -5F was a bit on the low side, as we felt cold when temperatures dropped below 32F.
 We'd also recommend checking out a higher TEI rating if you live somewhere that's bitter cold.